itsjunetime/smserver/README.md

 ### Caveats
 - One must run this on a jailbroken iPhone or one that has escaped the sandbox (for example, a device running iOS 13.4.1 or lower and using Siguza's psychic paper exploit)
-- Sending a text requires on-device confirmation before the text is dispatched.
-This is ~~because I couldn't figure out how do make a tweak to programatically send a text~~ so that the app is compatible with non-jailbroken devices.
 - The app only has limited background time (about 1 - 3 minutes), so after that much time of the app not being in the foreground, the server will be killed & you'll need to re-enter the app and restart it.

 ## TODO